Temporary Hair Loss: Causes and Treatments

 Treating Temporary Hair Loss

-To stimulate hair growth, you may want to use medications like minoxidil or hair care products such as those found in our Non-Prescription Hair Kit.
+To stimulate or speed up hair growth, you may want to use medications like minoxidil or hair care products such as those found in our Non-Prescription Hair Kit.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.